How Intelligent Placement Works

 - have a subnet with the required network zone, if the component requires a particular network zone

 - have a subnet with free IP addresses

 The Placement Report provides more information on how deployment destinations are validated.

-If Commander has determined that multiple deployment destinations are valid, four criteria are used to rate them:
+If Commander has determined that multiple deployment destinations are valid, four criteria are used to rate each destination:

-- Cost: Each destination is rated based on how much this service will cost.
+- Cost: What's the service cost?
 The cheapest destination is given a rating of 100.
-A destination that is at least twice as expensive as the cheapest destination is given a rating of 0.
+A destination that's at least twice as expensive as the cheapest destination is given a rating of 0.
 All other destinations in the range are given proportional ratings.
-For example, if the cheapest destination costs $1000, any destination that costs $2000 or more is rated 0, and a destination that costs $1500 is given a rating of 50.
+For example, if the cheapest destination costs 1000 USD, any destination that costs 2000 USD or more is rated 0, and a destination that costs 1500 USD is given a rating of 50.

 By default, quota is rated as the highest priority, cost is the second priority, and placement attributes are the third priority, but you can customize the placement priority.
 The Capacity rating always has the lowest priority because it's based on the last seven days of performance data.